Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

 --------------

 We are keen to get inputs and contributions from others.
-Plesae contribute in the following ways:
+Please contribute in the following ways:

 #.
 Submit comments or report issues about the UMEP plugin to the code `repository <https://github.com/UMEP-dev/UMEP/issues>`__.
 #.
 Participate in `coding or adding new features <How_to_Contribute>`.